blackbaud/skyux-monorepo-playground/libs/components/grids/README.md

-# components-grids
+# grids

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test components-grids` to execute the unit tests.
+Run `nx test grids` to execute the unit tests.